PratyushTripathy/global_flood_mapper/README.md

 ## Advanced version - [link](https://pratyush_tripathy.users.earthengine.app/view/global-flood-mapper-advanced)<br/>
 The advanced version of the tool provides option to tweak a few parameters that influence the flood map.
 It enables the user to choose between ascending/descending pass, the threshold for Z value, water seasonality threshold, the elevation and slope.

-**Recommended citation:**<br/>
+**Suggested citation:**<br/>
-<em> Tripathy, P. & Malladi, T. Global Flood Mapper: A novel Google Earth Engine application for rapid flood mapping using Sentinel-1 SAR. </em>
+Tripathy, P. & Malladi, T. Global Flood Mapper: A novel Google Earth Engine application for rapid flood mapping using Sentinel-1 SAR.<br/>

 **Affiliation**<br/>
 Geospatial Lab, Indian Institute for Human Settlements, Bengaluru - 560080, India<br/>